This newly released image from the Cassini spacecraft shows Saturn’s moon Mimas.

 As if trying to get our attention, Mimas is positioned against the shadow of Saturn’s rings, bright on dark.
 As we near summer in Saturn’s northern hemisphere, the rings cast ever larger shadows on the planet.

 With a reflectivity of about 96 percent, Mimas (246 miles, or 396 kilometers across) appears bright against the less-reflective Saturn.

 This view looks toward the sunlit side of the rings from about 10 degrees above the ringplane.
-The image was taken with the Cassini spacecraft wide-angle camera on July 13, 2014 using a spectral filter which preferentially admits wavelengths of near-infrared light centered at 752 nanometers.
+The image was taken with the Cassini spacecraft wide-angle camera on July 13, 2014, using a spectral filter that preferentially admits wavelengths of near-infrared light centered at 752 nanometers.